walidsw/walidsw/README.md

 - 👋 Hi, I’m @walidsw
 - 👀 I’m interested in red-programming
-- 🌱 I’m currently learning python3 advanced
+- 🌱 I’m currently working on python based android project and learning ML.
+- 🌱 I'm researching also on the computer vision project.
 - 💞️ I’m looking to collaborate on a project
 - 📫 How to reach me : waccub@gmail.com